 If this reflects your experience, it is possible you are in an abusive church.
 This site identifies common characteristics of such groups and may help you see more clearly whether or not your church is healthy.

 If, reading our experiences, you begin to suspect that your church is developing unhealthy tendencies (we didn't notice for many years) we encourage you to check out the links and resources available here.
 These include scholarly articles, links to blogs in which you can share your story and receive helpful feedback and a wealth of material which will help you in the exit and recovery process.
 Yes, if you are in an unhealthy environment, the best advice in most cases is to escape as soon as you can!

-Destructive practices are possible in ANY organisation, whether it's foundational doctrines are orthodox or not.
-Wherever there are sheep there is possibly a wolf close by.
+Destructive practices are possible in ANY organisation, whether its foundational doctrines are orthodox or not.
+In a church environment, wherever there are 'sheep' it is possible there is a 'wolf' close by.
 And shockingly, wolves are able to pass themselves off as caring shepherds!
-It's possible too, that some pastors start out with the very best intentions, but nevertheless go on to develop symptoms of narcissistic personality disorder on account of underlying insecurities.
+It's possible too, that some pastors start out with the very best intentions but , nevertheless, go on to develop symptoms of narcissistic personality disorder on account of their underlying insecurities.

-Such cases are ultimately devastating for churches--some sheep inevitably become food for the shepherd!
-Appearing to build God's Kingdom, these pastors (perhaps unwittingly) build their own and finally become paranoid protectors of that which they have come to control.
+Such cases are ultimately devastating for churches - sheep inevitably become food for the shepherd!
+Appearing to build God's Kingdom, it's possible for a Pastor, perhaps unwittingly, to build his own and eventually become a paranoid protector of that which he has come to control.

 We had no idea that our own church, so wonderful in the early days, had within it the seeds of an abusive system.
 It took many years for it to surface and even more for us to see it.